|Papua New Guinean artist Fabian Paino carves the wooden part of a Tatanua Mask.|

 Chapter Two of Evelyn Payne Hatcher's Art as Culture is titled "The Geographical Dimension."
 The chapter consists of two parts: the first is a worldwide survey of traditional cultures and the physical environments in which they live, with an emphasis on the art forms of each society.
 The second (and shorter) part is called "Art and Environment," which explores how physical environments may affect indigenous culture and visual art forms.
 The first section is far too short to be of much value, though it might provide a beginning point for further research.

-(1) The local environment provides societies with the raw materials for making visual art, and these materials influence what each culture can produce artistically (except in more technologically advanced cultures where there is access to more materials, tools, etc.).
+First, the local physical environment provides societies with the raw materials for making visual art, and these materials influence what each culture can produce artistically (except in more technologically advanced cultures where there is access to more materials, tools, etc.).
 Hatcher states that "some of the qualities in a style are inherent in the material from which the artifacts are fashioned, and this is related to geographical factors" (50).

 |Breastplate by Don Standing Bear (Sou' West Nova Métis)|